in

 The average cost of installing an asphalt driveway is $4,457 while the average cost of building a concrete driveway is $3,650.
 Given that, Home Advisor places the cost of installing a heated driveway system in asphalt at $8,594 and for concrete it will be around $7,542.

-Depending on how you decide to heat your driveway, though radiant heat, electric heating, or solar power, the cost will vary due to the different parts that each system will require.
+Depending on how you decide to heat your driving area, though radiant heat, electric heating, or solar power, the cost will vary due to the different parts that each system will require.

 What Are the Costs of Different Heated Driveway Systems?

-As a general rule, electric heating systems cost more than radiant heating systems that use hot water.
-Electrical heating systems usually cost about $8.00 per square feet while a system that uses hot water will cost around $6.00.
-They are also cost a bit more to operate as they use electricity.
+Generally, electric heating systems cost more than radiant heating systems that use hot water.
+Electrical heating systems usually cost about $8.00 per square foot while a system that uses hot water will cost around $6.00.
+They also cost a bit more to operate as they use electricity.

 According to Warmly Yours, to figure out how much of an impact an electric radiant system in your driveway will have on your electric bill, you need to identify the total wattage of your system.
 As we mentioned earlier, most electric heated driveways use 50 watts per square footage.